anchall07/2019chb1038_2019meb1268_2019meb1270_PagerankAlgorithm/README.md

 PROGRAM FILE: FinalCode.c (Present in Code folder of this repository) Compile and Run

-INPUT: Name of text file containing directed graph data.
+INPUT: Copy the input file from the Dataset folder to the Code folder.
+Input the name of text file containing directed graph data.
 The name of text file along with'.txt' extension should not be more than 15 characters.
 For example,  dataset01.txt is a valid input as it is a text file and total number of characters is 13.

 OUTPUT: The output will contain the following,
   1. Total Number of Vertices in the directed graph